billyriantono/youtube/README.md

-# Laravel 5 - YouTube Uploader
+# Laravel 5 - YouTube API Wrapper
+Based on Dawson/Youtube

-If you've ever needed to upload videos to a single YouTube channel from your Laravel 5 application, then hopefully this is the package for you.
+If you've ever needed to upload videos to a single YouTube channel or you need request data from your Laravel 5 application, then hopefully this is the package for you.

 ## Installation